albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 ### Q18: "Why did you remove 8% of the data?
 Aren't we losing valuable customers?"

 **Answer:**
-**We removed outlier sessions, not users.** All 5,765 users remain in the analysis.
+**I removed outlier sessions, not users.** All 5,765 users remain in the analysis.

-The 8.36% of sessions we removed were extreme outliers (e.g., 500+ page clicks in one session, $50,000 flight fares) that would:
+The 8.36% of sessions I removed were extreme outliers (e.g., 500+ page clicks in one session, $50,000 flight fares) that would:
 - Distort clustering algorithms
 - Pull cluster centers toward unrealistic values
 - Mask patterns in the 91.64% of normal customer behavior

 **Analogy:** If analyzing typical grocery shopping, you wouldn't let a single $10,000 purchase distort your understanding of normal buying patterns.
 These outliers represent edge cases, not target customers.

-We preserved their other sessions, so their typical behavior is still represented.
+I preserved their other sessions, so their typical behavior is still represented.

 ---